depeperwinkel

 - available in glass and stand-up pouch (no test tubes)

-- larger quantities on request
+- Larger quantities on request

-Gift wrapping
+Gift packaging

-- The jar is available in a tasteful gift packaging, consisting of a cube box filled with black tissue paper.
+- The jar is available in tasteful gift packaging, consisting of a cube box filled with black tissue paper.

-- For an overview of our gift packaging, please refer to the section gift wrapping
+- For an overview of our gift packaging, please refer to the section. gift packaging

 General advice

-- store mac mat in a dark, dry and cool place
+- Store Mac Mat in a dark, dry, and cool place.

 - best before January 2028 (01-2028)

-- the expiration date is an indication
+- The expiration date is an indication.

 Batch number MF610423

-The batch number helps us track which batch an item originates from.
-It's listed on the packing slip and invoice.
+The batch number helps us trace which supply an item originated from.
+It is listed on the packing slip and the invoice.

 Share